OrdinalNews/client/README.md

 Visit [inscribe.news](https://inscribe.news) to see it in action!

+Visit the [inscribe.news documentation](https://docs.inscribe.news) to learn more about the standard!

-## API Endpoints
+## API

-The API fetches info, content, or news from an inscription ID, grabbing the data from the [Hiro Ordinals API](https://github.com/hirosystems/ordinals-api) with either [ordapi.xyz](https://ordapi.xyz) or [ordinals.com](https://ordinals.com) as a fallback, then saving it in KV for future requests.
+The API fetches info, content, or news from an inscription ID or inscription number, and will:

-- `/api/info/INSCRIPTION_ID` - returns inscription data (all)
-- `/api/content/INSCRIPTION_ID` - returns inscription content (all)
-- `/api/news/INSCRIPTION_ID` - returns html from news inscription body (news only)
-- `/api/data/INSCRIPTION_ID` - returns inscription data and content (news only)
-- `/api/data/ord-news` - returns all known news inscriptions in KV
-- `/api/data/ord-list` - returns all known inscriptions in KV
+- first try to return the data from Cloudflare KV, if indexed
+- fetch and store the data from the [Hiro Ordinals API](https://github.com/hirosystems/ordinals-api) for future reads

+The available endpoints are [listed in the documentation](https://docs.inscribe.news/api).

 ## Development

-This repository can be cloned and hosted with an active Cloudflare account, using [Cloudflare Pages](https://pages.cloudflare.com/).
+This repository can be cloned and hosted with an active Cloudflare account using [Cloudflare Pages](https://pages.cloudflare.com/).

 To develop the site locally, run: